 11. The Kindergarten Teacher (2018)

-One of the best Netflix original films of 2018, ‘The Kindergarten Teacher’ tells the story of Lisa Spinelli, a teacher who gets obsessed with one of her young students after he shows a prodigious talent for writing poetry.
-Lisa herself is a married woman but does not share a warm relationship either with her husband or with her children.
+One of the best Netflix original films of 2018, ‘The Kindergarten Teacher,’ tells the story of Lisa Spinelli, a teacher who gets obsessed with one of her young students after he shows a prodigious talent for writing poetry.
+Lisa is a married woman but does not share a warm relationship with her husband or children.
 The only respite from her normal existence is the poetry class that she attends.
-Though she tries to write something unique, most of her work is labeled as ‘derivative’ by the teacher.
+Though she tries to write something unique, her teacher labels most of her work as ‘derivative’.
 This is when Lisa discovers the poetic talent of this little child called Jimmy and even tells his father about his immense potential.

-However, Jimmy’s father is not that interested in his son’s poetic talents and does not show any interest to nurture the same.
-Lisa decides that something should be done and so she ends up kidnapping Jimmy.
-‘The Kindergarten Teacher’ is a remake of an Israeli film, and though the director Sara Colangelo does capture the spirit of the original work, the movie still has a distinct tone.
-Maggie Gyllenhaal‘s stunning performance as the leading character is definitely the highlight of the film.
+However, Jimmy’s father is not that interested in his son’s poetic talents and does not show any interest in nurturing them.
+Lisa decides that something should be done, and so she ends up kidnapping Jimmy.
+‘The Kindergarten Teacher’ is a remake of an Israeli film, and though the director, Sara Colangelo, does capture the spirit of the original work, the movie still has a distinct tone.
+Maggie Gyllenhaal‘s stunning performance as the leading character is the highlight of the film.
+You can watch ‘The Kindergarten Teacher’ here.

 10. Nyara: The Kidnapping (2020)

 One of the great things about Netflix is that it allows us access to films that we would have never seen otherwise.
 The case in point is ‘Nyara: The Kidnapping,’ a Swahili-language film from Tanzania.
-The story follows Rehema, the daughter of a wealthy businessman, who gets abducted while returning from school by an infamous gang.
+The story follows Rehema, the daughter of a wealthy businessman, who gets abducted by an infamous gang while returning from school.
 Soon enough, the worried father is contacted by the goons, who demand $150,000 and warn Rehema’s parents against contacting the police.
 However, Rehema’s aunt works with the authorities, and the girl’s parents reach out to her immediately.
-The narrative subsequently turns into a cat-and-mouse game as the police officers race against time to get the girl free.
-There is something inherently fun about movies like these.
-Made on a meager budget, they ooze earnestness and unrestricted love for filmmaking.
+The narrative subsequently turns into a cat-and-mouse game as the police officers race against time to free the girl.
+You may watch ‘Nyara: The Kidnapping’ here.

 9. Apostle (2018)